techlahoma/broadcasting/TwitchHighlighting/Twitch Highlight.md

 #### 2. Set the **Start** and **End** timestamps.

-* After setting the timestamps, click the start and end inputs to update the yellow preview bar.
+* After setting the timestamps, make sure the yellow preview bar updated correctly.
-* The highlights are actually taken from the preview bar, not the value that is in the start/end inputs.
+* Alternately you can pause the video at the desired start/end point and click the button next to the start/end timestamp fields to set
 * Check the calculated total video length on the left-hand side.

 ![Highlighter Menu](https://raw.githubusercontent.com/techlahoma/broadcasting/master/TwitchHighlighting/Highlighter%20Menu.PNG)